'71 (film)

-'71 is a 2014 British thriller film written by Gregory Burke and directed by Yann Demange (in his feature directorial debut).
-Set in Northern Ireland, it stars Jack O'Connell, Sean Harris, David Wilmot, Richard Dormer, Paul Anderson and Charlie Murphy, and tells the fictional story of a British soldier who becomes separated from his unit during a riot in Belfast at the height of the Troubles in 1971.
+'71 is a 2014 British thriller film directed by Yann Demange (in his feature directorial debut) and written by Gregory Burke.
+Set in Northern Ireland, it stars Jack O'Connell, Sean Harris, David Wilmot, Richard Dormer, Barry Keoghan, Paul Anderson and Charlie Murphy, and tells the fictional story of a British soldier who becomes separated from his unit during a riot in Belfast at the height of the Troubles in 1971.
 Filming began on location in Blackburn, Lancashire, in April 2013 and continued in Sheffield, Leeds and Liverpool.
 The film was funded by the British Film Institute, Film4, Creative Scotland and Screen Yorkshire, and had its premiere in the competition section of the 64th Berlin International Film Festival, held in February 2014, where it was particularly praised for O'Connell's performance and Demange's direction.

 Plot

 Gary Hook, a new recruit to the British Army, is sent to Belfast in 1971 during the early years of the Troubles.
 Under the leadership of the inexperienced Second Lieutenant Armitage, his platoon is deployed without protective gear to a volatile area where Irish Catholics (largely Republicans) and Ulster Protestants (largely Loyalists) live side by side.
 The unit provides support for the Royal Ulster Constabulary as it inspects homes for firearms, shocking Hook with their rough treatment of Catholic civilians.
-A crowd gathers to protest against the search; the soldiers, who were ordered to leave riot gear behind, are ordered to keep the crowd back, but the latter turn violent when the RUC start beating homeowners in the street.
+A crowd gathers to protest against the search; the soldiers, who were ordered to leave riot gear behind, are ordered to keep the crowd back, but the latter turn violent when they witness the RUC beating homeowners in the street.

 One soldier is hit by a rock and drops his L1A1 rifle to the ground.
 In the confusion, a young boy seizes it and runs off through the mob.
 Hook and another soldier, Thompson, pursue him.
 As the crowd's protest escalates, the soldiers and police pull out, leaving the two soldiers behind.
 Hook and Thompson are severely beaten and disarmed by a mob, until a sympathetic woman manages to calm things down.
 However, Thompson is suddenly shot dead at point-blank range by a Provisional IRA gunman, Paul Haggerty.
 Hook flees through streets and back alleys and hides in an outhouse until dark.

 After Hook leaves, he wanders into the Shankill Estate.
 A foul-mouthed Protestant youngster takes Hook to a local pub that serves as a front for Loyalists.
 There, Hook glimpses a Loyalist group in a back room constructing a bomb under the guidance of Sergeant Lewis, a member of the Military Reaction Force (MRF), the British Army's covert counter-insurgency unit.
 Hook steps outside the pub just before an enormous explosion destroys the building, killing or injuring many of those inside, including the young boy who brought him there.
 Unaware that the Loyalist bombers have blown themselves up accidentally, the Provisional IRA and Official IRA factions accuse each other of being responsible for the bombing.